[2026 Updated] What to Do If iPhone Passcode Changed Itself

 If you are unable to reach your computer immediately when your iPhone changed passcode on its own, there is another option for you to reset iPhone without passcode.

-Step 1: Keep entering the wrong passcode untill the Erase iPhone option appears at the bottom right.
+- Step 1. eep entering the wrong passcode untill the Erase iPhone option appears at the bottom right.

 Solution 2.
 Fix iPhone Password Changed on Its Own via iCloud

-Step 1: Launch a PC and visit icloud.com on a web browser.
+- Step 1.
+Launch a PC and visit iCloud website on a web browser.

-Step 2: Locate Find My iPhone after entering the Apple ID's credentials.
+- Step 2.
+Locate Find My iPhone after entering the Apple Account's credentials.

-Step 4: After selecting your iPhone, you'll need to tap the Erase iPhone icon.
-Next, you can restart your iPhone and set up a new password.
+- Step 4.
+After selecting your iPhone, you'll need to tap Erase.
+You can restart your iPhone and set up a new passcode.

 Solution 3.
 Fix iPhone Passcode Changed Itself via Find My Feature